johnkerl/miller/docs/src/manpage.md

        Example:
        gmt2sec("2001-02-03T04:05:06Z") = 981173106

+   gssub
+        (class=string #args=3) Like gsub but does no regexing.
+No characters are special.
+       Example:
+       gssub("ab.d.fg", ".", "X") gives "abXdXfg"

    gsub
         (class=string #args=3) '$name = gsub($name, "old", "new")': replace all, with support for regular expressions.
 Capture groups \1 through \9 in the new part are matched from (...) in the old part, and must be used within the same call to gsub -- they don't persist for subsequent DSL statements.
 See also =~ and regextract.
 See also "Regular expressions" at https://miller.readthedocs.io.
        Examples: